 When an item is under a read-only workflow status, no one will be able to edit its content.
 The role assigned to this status will still be able to approve or reject the item as well as provide feedback after approval.

-To create a new workflow status, click the New workflow status button located underneath the list of your current workflow statuses.
+To create a new workflow status, click the add new status button.

 You can set (from left to right) the name, description, responsible role, auto due date, and read-only options.

 Next to the status name, you'll see, by default, a grey circle.
 This is the workflow status' color code.
-You can change this by clicking the circle and selecting a color through the color picker.
-Right now, you can only select from a set of predefined colors.
+You can change this by clicking the circle and selecting a color from the color picker.

-The additional settings provide you more options over your items whenever they reach certain workflow status or if you have a WordPress site connected to the project.
+The additional settings provide you more options over your items whenever they reach certain workflow statuses or if you have a WordPress site connected to the project.

-The first option only works when a WordPress site is connected to the project.
-When this is enabled, the "Publish to WP" option automatically sets an item's status to Completed (by default), or to whatever the name of your final workflow status is, regardless of the item's current status.
+The first option only works when a WordPress site is connected to the project the content item is in.
+When this is enabled, the "Publish to WP" option automatically sets an item's status to Completed or to whatever the name of your final workflow status is, regardless of the item's current status.

 For example, if an item is under Editorial review and a user with enough permissions published the item to WordPress, the item's status will instantly be set to Completed.

 The second option allows you to disable asking reviewers to leave written feedback to the writer whenever they approve an item.
-More information about grading and feedback is covered in the next section.
+More information about this is covered in the next section.

-Using the above as an example, when a user assigned to the editorial review status finishes reviewing the item and clicks the approve button, a dialog box will appear, prompting them to grade it based on the categories defined on the workflow page.
-The dialog box's appearance is shown below.
+Using the above as an example, when a user responsible for the editorial review status finishes reviewing the item and clicks the approve button, a dialog box will appear, prompting them to grade it based on the categories defined on the workflow page.

-You may have noticed that you can drag and drop the grading criterion using the hamburger icon to rearrange them in the workflow settings page.
-Doing so will also change the order of their appearance in the feedback dialog box.
+You may have noticed that you can drag and drop a criterion using the hamburger icon to rearrange them in the workflow settings page.
+Doing so will also change the order of their appearance in the feedback dialog window.

-Editing a grading criterion is similar to editing a workflow status.
-To do so, click the criterion's corresponding edit button and the UI will change to allow you to make changes.
+Editing a criterion is similar to editing a workflow status.
+Click the rating's corresponding edit button and the UI will change to allow you to make changes.

-From left to right: you can modify the criterion's name, description, and associated workflow status.
+From left to right: you can modify the rating's name, description, and associated workflow status.

-Enter your new criterion's name and description and then assign it to a workflow status.
-Finally, click the Save button and your new criterion will instantly be active.
+Give your new criterion a name and description and then assign it to a workflow status, click save and you're done.

-Learn about roles next so you can assign the correct roles to the correct workflow statuses and grading criteria.
+Now, why don't you learn about roles next so you can assign the correct roles to the correct workflow statuses and ratings?